 - 1. Install a drain valve at the base of each supply and return riser to facilitate system flushing. - 2.
-Install shut-off/balancing valves and unions at each unit to permit unit removal for servicing. - 3.
-Place strainers at the inlet of each system circulating pump. - 4.
-Select the proper hose length to allow slack between connection points.
+Install shut-off/balancing valves and unions at each unit to permit unit removal for servicing.

+- 3. Place strainers at the inlet of each system circulating pump. - Select the proper hose length to allow slack between connection points.
 Hoses may vary in length by +2% to -4% under pressure. - 5.
-Refer to Table 1.
+Refer to Table 2.
 DO NOT exceed the minimum bend radius for the hose selected.
-Exceeding the minimum bend radius may cause the hose to collapse, which reduces water flow rate.
-Install an angle adapter to avoid sharp bends in the hose when the radius falls below the required minimum.
+Exceeding the minimum bend radius may cause the hose to collapse which reduces water flow rate.
+Install an angle adapter to avoid sharp bends in the hose when the radius falls below the required minimum as shown in Figures 2 and 3.